-This Dolly Parton biography page is my view of this enormously gifted and talented singer/songwriter, and the most successful female artist in Country Music history.
+This Dolly Parton biography is my vinyl record memories of this enormously gifted and talented singer/songwriter, and the most successful female artist in Country Music history.

 As far as talent goes, in addition to singing, Dolly plays a dozen different instruments and has starred in eight movies.
 Her resume includes singer-songwriter, record producer, actress, author, musician and businesswoman.